-Methotrexate (Methotrexate -- Lederle), azathioprine (Imuran -- Burroughs Wellcome), and cytarabine (Cytosar -- Upjohn) are the three major antimetabolite drugs used in veterinary medicine.
+Methotrexate (Methotrexate -- Lederle), cytarabine (Cytosar -- Upjohn), and azathioprine (Imuran --Burroughs Wellcome) are the three major antimetabolite drugs used in veterinary medicine.
 Methotrexate and azathioprine are major drugs for human organ transplant patients and are readily available in pill form.
-Cytarabine is only available as an injection, but is likely to become a very important drug for the cat in the near future.
+Cytarabine is only available as an injection, but is likely to become a very important drug in the near future.

-MODE OF ANTI-CANCER ACTIONS
+MODE OF ANTI-CANCER ACTION:

 These drugs mimic natural compounds vitally needed for cell division, acting specifically at the Synthesis phase of the cell cycle.
-Basically, the biochemical machinery of the cell continues to operate, using these false-compounds, until the gears are jammed and division grinds to a halt.
 Methotrexate imitates the compound folate, one of the B vitamins needed for a certain enzyme to function properly.
-Azathioprine imitates a purine while cytarabine imitates a specific nucleoside, both fundamental building blocks of the DNA ladder.
+Azathiaprine imitates a purine while cytarabine imitates a specific nucleoside, both fundamental building blocks of the DNA ladder.
+Basically, the biochemical machinery of the cell continues to operate, using these false-compounds, until the gears are jammed and division is halted.